csauve/servercraft/README.md

 # servercraft
 Want to run your Minecraft server in AWS?
 Use _servercraft_ to keep your costs down.
 A lightweight supervisor runs in front of the minecraft server, starting the server on an initial connection attempt, reverse-proxying TCP connections to the server, and shutting it down after a period of no use.

-Aside from a minor delay when the first player joins, players' are none-the-wiser of this orchestration.
+Aside from a minor delay when the first player joins, players are none-the-wiser of this orchestration.
 The supervisor can be run 24/7 on cheap instances for the appearance of high availability, with the minecraft server itself running on more powerful instances only when needed.

 _This project is still a WIP._